Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/index.md

 - **16th September 2026**
 - **4th November 2026**

-**Note:** these dates may change depending on other community events and the availability of speakers.

 {% include callout.html type="note" content="These dates may change depending on other community events and the availability of speakers. " %}